The ribbon category of representations of a crossed module: Action groupoids and Bantay s representation of crossed modules

-For example, for any finite group $G$ there is a finite crossed module $(G,G,\conj{\_},\Id_G)$, where $\conj{\_}$ is the action by conjugation.
-Another crossed module that always exists when we have a finite group $G$ with neutral element $1$ is $(G, \{1\}, g\mapsto \Id_{\{1\}}, 1\mapsto 1 )$.
-This trivial example will turn out to be quite important as his representations will exactly be the representations of the group $G$, embedding the theory of finite group representations in our theory of finite crossed module of groups representations.
-More generally, a finite group $G$ with normal subgroup $H$ also gives rise to a finite crossed module of groups $(G,H,\conj{\_}, i)$, where $i$ is the inclusion and $\conj{\_}$ is the conjugation by elements of $G$ on $H$.
-Lastly, to give another kind of example, we also have, for any finite group $G$, a finite crossed module of groups $(\Aut{G}, G, \Id_{\Aut{G}}, g\mapsto \conj{g} )$.
+In the literature, axiom \textbf{(PX)} is often called the precrossed module axiom, and \textbf{(Pei)} is referred to as the Peiffer axiom.

-From a finite crossed module of groups $X=(G, H, \mu, \gamma)$ arises a category of representations over a field $\Kk$ that we will write $\mM(X)$.
-The objects in this category are defined as follows.
+For example, for any group $G$ there is a crossed module $(G,G,\conj{\_},\id{G})$, where $\conj{\_}$ is the action by conjugation.
+Another crossed module that always exists when we have a group $G$ with neutral element $1$ is $(G, \{1\}, g\mapsto \id{\{1\}}, 1\mapsto 1 )$.
+This trivial example will turn out to be quite important as his representations will exactly be representations of the group $G$, embedding the theory of finite group representations in our theory of representations of a crossed module of finite groups.
+More generally, a group $G$ with normal subgroup $N$ also gives rise to a crossed module of groups $(G,N,\conj{\_}, i)$, where $i$ is the inclusion and $\conj{\_}$ is the conjugation by elements of $G$ on $N$.
+Lastly, to give a different kind of example, we also have, for any group $G$, a crossed module of groups $(\Aut{G}, G, \id{\Aut{G}}, g\mapsto \conj{g})$.

-\begin{Definition}[Representation of finite crossed module of groups] A representation of $X$ is a $\Kk$-vector space $V=\dsum_{h\in H} V_h$ together with projectors $P(h)$ such that $V$ is a representation of the finite group $G$ via a group morphism $\map{Q}{G}{GL(V)}$ and holds. \end{Definition}
+From a crossed module of finite groups $\xX=(G,X,\mu,\partial)$, we get an underlying $G\mhyphen$group $X$, with the action $\mu$.
+We say that the category of representations of a crossed module of finite groups is the category of representations of this underlying $G\mhyphen$group.
+In \cite{B}, P. Bantay gave another definition for the notion of representations of a crossed module of finite groups.
+We will show that both definitions are actually equivalent, at least as categories.
+From a crossed module of finite groups $\xX=(G, X, \mu, \partial)$ arises a category of representations over a field $\Kk$ that we will write $\mM(\xX)$.
+Objects in this category are defined as follows.

-A morphism in this category is a map required to preserve both the $H$-grading and the $G$-action.
+\begin{Definition}[Bantay\rq{}s representation of a finite crossed module of groups, \cite{B}] Let $\xX=(G,X\mu,\partial)$ be a crossed module of finite groups.
+A finite dimensional representation of $\xX$ is a finite dimensional $\Kk\mhyphen$vector space $V=\bigoplus_{x\in X} V_x$, together with projectors $P(x)$, such that $V$ is a representation of the finite group $G$.
+The action of $G$ is written as a group morphism $Q:G\rightarrow GL(V)$, with $GL(V)$ the group of automorphisms of the vector space $V$, and for all $x$ in $X$, for all $g$ in $G$, \end{Definition}